S3XT4-Studio/Age-of-Berk-Add-on-Information/info.md

 Skrills spawn in Jagged Peaks biomes, where they are closest to the lightning.
 They are aggressive to any players, unless it is raining.
 <br>
 <br>
-Timberjacks can shoot lightning blasts that will electrocute anything unlucky enough to be hit by them.
+Skrills can shoot lightning blasts that will electrocute anything unlucky enough to be hit by them.
 They are very dangerous
 <br>

 </details>